seshasaisrivatsav/learn-js/JavaScript/JavaScriptBasics.md

 ```

 ### [Bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind)
+Bind method creates a new function that when called has it's this keyword set to provided value.

 Note: Bind only works with functions, if you have arrow functions, then see the below solution
 #### Bind for function
 ```js